-However, many people may still face challenges such as serious illness and disability in later life.
-This can make simple tasks like washing, moving about the house and preparing meals more difficult.
+The downside of this is that more people experience serious illness and disability in later life.
+This can make simple tasks such as washing, moving about the house and preparing meals more difficult.
 In many cases, professional care can be the only solution.